SignMouth: Leveraging Mouthing Cues for Sign Language Translation by Multimodal Contrastive Fusion: Conclusion

 \section{Conclusion}

-In this paper, we propose SignClip, a novel framework to improve SLT accuracy.
+In this paper, we propose SignMouth, a novel framework to improve SLT accuracy.
 It fuses manual and non-manual cues, specifically spatial gesture and mouthing shape features.
-Besides, SignClip introduces hierarchical contrastive learning with multi-level alignment objectives to ensure semantic consistency across sign-mouthing and visual-text modalities.
-We conduct extensive experiments on benchmark datasets, PHOENIX14T and How2Sign, demonstrating that SignClip achieves better performance in SLT.
+Besides, SignMouth introduces hierarchical contrastive learning with multi-level alignment objectives to ensure semantic consistency across sign-mouthing and visual-text modalities.
+We conduct extensive experiments on benchmark datasets, PHOENIX14T and How2Sign, demonstrating that SignMouth achieves better performance in SLT.